 Listina is from Indonesia.
+She has 3 children.
 She needs a loan of $225 to print brochures and purchase rice, eggs and flour.

 Listina caters for parties and meetings.
 However, she does not have enough money to promote her catering business and to stock up on the ingredients she needs.
 She will use a loan from World Vision to increase her supply of ingredients such as rice, eggs, and flour and to print brochures marketing her food to other businesses.

 Listina is a mother of three children, two of whom are still in school.
 She needs additional income to pay their school fees and to provide more nutritious food for her family.
 A loan will improve her family's well-being and also boost the local economy, since it will enable her to hire two more people into her business.
 In the future, Listina hopes to expand her business by filling orders for cakes and cookies as well as serving meals.

 In areas where the poor live alongside the more affluent, businesses in the service sector can be very successful.
 Services include flower cultivation, tailoring/sewing, transportation, repair work, beauty salons and barber shops, and restaurants.
 Loans are needed to begin, expand, or sustain business with tools and supplies.
 Loans given to entrepreneurs in the service sector account for around 7% of our loans.

 World Vision began working with the people of Indonesia in 1957, when we hosted a pastors conference.
 In 1961, a childcare program opened to help orphans and refugee children.
 By 1967 the program grew to assist some 2,000 children.
 During the 1970s, World Vision donors sponsored more than 8,000 children, and community development work began in several areas.
 Today, U.S. sponsors alone support 20,000 children in six community development areas, including Surabaya.